material-motion/material-motion/specifications/pattern.md

 For example, a plan of "fade in" could reasonably be performed by a built-in animation system.
 The same plan could also be performed by a custom function.

-Good systems of performance will carefully balance the needs of power consumption, event coordination, and user interaction.
+Good systems of fulfillment will carefully balance the needs of power consumption, event coordination, and user interaction.

 ## Existing solutions and research